 6. Rural Municipality Area Permit.

 A rural municipality area permit is somehow similar to a special permit for a restricted area.
-The difference is that it grants access to some of the rural parts of Nepal that are still untouched by developments and modernization.
+The difference is that it grants access to some of the rural parts of Nepal that are still untouched by development and modernization.
 This permit introduces the lifestyle, unique settlements, and daily routine of rural people.

 The purpose of the Rural Municipality Area Permit is to improve the lifestyle, medical and educational facilities, and environmental conservation of the area.
 Every rural municipality has its characteristics and features, with distinct ethnic groups.
-Trekking in this area is a different experience than other popular trekking routes.
+Trekking in this area is a different experience than on other popular trekking routes.

-Where can you get Rural Municipality Permits?
+Where can you get rural municipality permits?

-Rural Municipality permits are distributed by the Department of Immigration, just like restricted area permits.
-Somehow, some permits can be obtained at the entry point to the area.
-The local government permits for Everest Trekking known as "TREK CARD", which can be obtained at the Check post of Pasang Lhamu Rural Municipality at Lukla/Namche.
 Likewise, registered travel agencies are recommended to prepare the permit.
 The essential documents for making permits are a valid passport, passport-size photos, and a relevant trekking itinerary.
-If these trekking areas are regulated by the Government of Nepal, it is also in the Restricted Area.
-Those trekking permits also must be obtained according to the rule of the Restricted Area Permits
+If the Nepali government regulates these trekking areas, they are also in the restricted area.
+Those trekking permits also must be obtained according to the rule of restricted area permits.

 Rural Municipality Area Permits Fee.